-Although, the genuine cardholder in most cases can notice lost and stolen card fraud easily and quickly, the trend continues and losses remain high.
-The impact of lost and stolen card fraud is still significant for consumers, for PSPs and financial institutions across Europe.
 Fraudsters consistently look at better and easier ways to capture PINs, e.g. using social engineering or shoulder surfing, and then stealing the payment card using one of various methods, often targeting the elderly or the uninformed.
 In this way, getting the card and the PIN to execute real payment transactions is often hard to detect.
-Heavier losses can be avoided by blocking the stolen card by the cardholder.
-Advice to cardholders by card issuers and public information with regard to the correct phone number supports this process.

 Contactless payment cards are being increasingly accepted in stores.
 A lost or stolen card can be used for purchases as long as the cardholder authentication (PIN, CDCVM) is not required for a contactless transaction at POS terminals, but only up to a certain number of transactions and/or to a limited value.
 It is expected that there will be an increase in the theft of cards for this purpose, i.e. to purchase goods that can be easily resold for cash.
-ATM cash transaction always need an cardholder authentication thus are not subject to this attack scenario.
-It is important that cardholders be advised to take care of their card and credentials at all times.
+ATM cash transactions always require a cardholder authentication thus are not subject to this attack scenario.